 What we do today will have an impact on the world we live in tomorrow.
-Which is why M&G is leading the way in responsible investments.
+This is why M&G takes responsible investment seriously.
 It’s more than ESG, it’s about investing in a way that benefits society and investors alike.

 Today, we face defining choices that will shape the direction of our society and planet.
 We all have a role to play, from what we buy as consumers to the way we travel.